course header LV-UAV-Guide | Metashape basic workflow

 Generate Orthophoto

-Creating an orthoimage is a very straightforward approach and it differs slightly from deriving a high density point cloud.
-Just follow the below outlined Workflow.
+Creating an orthoimage is also a straightforward process, slightly different from generating a dense point cloud.
+Follow this workflow:

-4. build mesh on an optimized sparse point cloud
+4. Build the mesh using the optimized sparse point cloud

 picture